HAS-Tools-Fall2020/homework-Bensketball/Submissions/Code_Review1/ReadMe.md

   **Code Review by Camilo Salcedo**

   Hi Ben.
 Thank you for your straightforward and complete instructions.
 You can find my review for your code below, and the forecasted values in the section you defined also below.
-It was a very nice to review your code :) .
+It was very nice to review your code :) .

   *General Comments*